 "Our program would not be what it is without Karol's efforts.
-Karol has enabled me to take most of the administrative duties off the plate of our assistant coaches enabling them to focus almost entirely on coaching and recruiting.
-Karol will continue in this role," Head Coach Cliff Rovelto said.
-"It is her organizational abilities and work ethic which enables us to expand her role this year on our staff.
-Karol's experiences as a coach and elite athlete will be helpful to our student-athletes.
-As an Olympic high jumper and member of numerous national teams Karol will assist us with our high jumpers and large group of combined event athletes many of whom have limited background in the high jump."
+Karol has enabled me to take most of the administrative duties off the plate of our assistant coaches enabling them to focus almost entirely on coaching and recruiting," head coach Cliff Rovelto said.

 Rovelto (formerly Damon) came to Kansas State after a three-year stint as an assistant track & field and cross country coach at the University of Tennessee-Chattanooga.